Colby Covington: Wrestling career

 As a wrestler at Thurston High School in Springfield, Oregon, Covington lettered all four years and won the 171 lb state championship as a senior in 2006.
 He committed to Arizona State University but his test scores were too low, so he went to Iowa Central Community College, where he won the 2007 165 lb national junior college wrestling title as a true freshman with a 34–0 record.
 His roommate at the time was future UFC champion Jon Jones.

 Following his championship season at Iowa Central, Covington transferred to the wrestling program at the University of Iowa.
 On August 10, 2007, he was arrested for eluding police and driving under the influence, having registered a BAC of 0.255, over three times the legal limit of 0.08.
 He later said, "That was a real all-time low in my life, something I really wish I could take back."
 Due to his arrest, Covington was suspended from the Hawkeyes for a year and saw limited time the next season.
 He looked for a fresh start, and former Hawkeyes coach Jim Zalesky convinced Covington to transfer to Oregon State University.

 During his time at OSU, Covington qualified for the NCAA tournament as a junior and as a senior, placing fifth as a senior and earning All-American honors.
 He also was a two-time Pac-10 Conference champion at 174-pounds.
 He was cited for fourth-degree assault stemming from an incident on May 23, 2010, in which he was accused of punching two men after a verbal altercation.
 The Benton County District Attorney's Office did not pursue charges against Covington over the incident.

 Covington graduated with a bachelor's degree in sociology in 2011.
 After graduation, he continued to compete in wrestling and grappling, winning a gold medal at the 2013 FILA Grappling no-gi world championships.

+He debuted for Real American Freestyle (RAF) at RAF 05 on January 10, 2026, defeating Luke Rockhold.
+The following month, he joined their sister company Real American Beer as a partner and investor.

+Covington defeated Dillon Danis in the co-main event of RAF 07 on March 28, 2026.
+He defeated Chris Weidman in the co-main event of RAF 09 on May 30, 2026.
+He defeated Arman Tsarukyan in the main event of RAF 11 for the inaugural RAF Cruiserweight Crossover Championship on July 18, 2026.
+This fight earned him a Match of the Night award.

+Covington defended his title against Belal Muhammad in the main event on September 19, 2026 at RAF 13.
+He won the match by technical fall in the second round.